balladeer/effective-enigma/burrow/story_overview.md

 # Story overview
 _OneSentence_: An alien teenager learns that the space station he lives on is not safe from the machinations of the War that looms constant over the galaxy.

 ----

 # 01. Introduction
 %% Dynamite Proactive

-_OneSentence_: Sase finishes a shift at his new job while the reader learns about the War and this station's brittle neutrality.
+_OneSentence_: Sase finishes a shift at his new job while the reader learns about the War and the Burrow's brittle neutrality.

 ## Scene Goal
 *Goal*: escape the discomfort of the Shipyard

-Sase finishes a shift at the Hungry Ape.
-His goal is to be comfortable: normal is hanging out w/ Ágdá.
+Sase finishes a shift at the Hungry Ape, anxious to use his detention-free evening hanging out w/ Ágdá, to him, the epitome of normalcy.

 ## Crucible
 - He dislikes being so near all of the visiting soldiers: they wear bright clothing, speak loudly, and carry themselves with energy beyond his comfort.
-- This was supposed to be a slow shift, but he didn't know so many soldiers had arrived
+- The sudden arrival of shore-leave soldiers from both sides of the war has increased tensions and scuffles, taxing the service staff (like Sase) who work in the Shipyard.
 - He dislikes the harsh electric lights they use here in the shipyard (preferring the bioluminescence of his home inside the moon-mined rock)
 - His voice is not heard:
 	+ Regular customers don't listen to him, much less Soldiers